rhoffmann8/rhoffmann8.github.io_old/_posts/2015-05-25-dependancy-injection-is-not-hard-seriously.md

 ---
 {% include JB/setup %}

-If you're like me, you heard the term "dependency injection" (probably in the Java world) and immediately rushed over to StackOverflow fearing you would immediately lose your first full-time job for not having ever heard the term prior to gradiation.
+If you're like me, you heard the term "dependency injection" (probably in the Java world) and immediately rushed over to StackOverflow fearing you would immediately lose your first full-time job for not having ever heard the term prior to graduation.
 It certainly *sounds* complex, and if you had the pleasure of working with a framework like [Spring](http://projects.spring.io/spring-framework/) you may have been confused even further with its annotation-based way of doing things.

 <!--more-->